 The Marienplatz is the heart of Munich and the site of its most important historic buildings.
 The square is dominated by the Neo-Gothic Town Hall featuring its famous Glockenspiel, both built in the 19th century, although they look authentically Gothic.
 The Glockenspiel delights visitors when it chimes the hours every day at 11am, 12pm and 5pm with its 43 bells, accompanied by moving clockwork figures that display vignettes from Munich's history.
 The Town Hall has a tower that can be accessed by a lift and from the top you get wonderful views of the city.

 The centre of the square, once a vibrant farmer's market, features a statue of the Virgin Mary after which Marienplatz was named.
 Visitors can also explore a toy museum in the Old Town Hall on the square, and the Frauenkirche, Munich's cathedral, dating from the 15th century.
-The square is full of great shops and pleasant outdoor eating areas where you can sit under trees, refueling, and watch the world pass you by.
-The Marienplatz is still a social gathering place for locals, just as it has been throughout its long history, and although it can get a bit crowded it is an un-missable attraction in Munich - and you will get some fantastic photo opportunities.
+The square is full of great shops and pleasant outdoor eating areas where you can sit under trees, refuelling, and watch the world pass by.
+The Marienplatz is still a social gathering place for locals, just as it has been throughout its long history, and although it can get a bit crowded it is an un-missable attraction in Munich, and a must for photographers.